Deutsche-Boerse-Risk/CloudPrismaMarginEstimator/README.md

 Especially portfolios in XML formats can be quite large which may cause connection problems.
-Try compressing the portfolio before submitting, see "Compressing request and response" in the [API definition][api-definition]
+Try compressing the portfolio before submitting, see "Compressing request and response" in the [API definition][api-definition].

 ### Can I margin flexible instruments?